$10,000 IN AWARDS—THE 2006 “HUMIES”—FOR

 The TEXT file must contain the following nine items.
 Please be very careful to include all required information.
 Contestants are alerted to the fact that items 6 and 9 are especially important and will be the main basis by which entries will be judged.

-(1) the complete title of one
+(1) the

-(or more) paper(s) published in the open literature describing the work that
+complete title of one (or more) paper(s) published in the open literature

-the author claims describes a human-competitive result,
+describing the work that the author claims describes a human-competitive

-(2) the name, complete
+(2) the

-(3) the name of the
+(3) the

-the competition),
+concerning the competition),

-(4) the abstract of the
+abstract of the paper(s),

 (5) a list containing one or